5adram/5adram-diamond/README.md

 Hi Folks!
-The Repostory, which you are seeing right now contains a simple print diamond code usind "*".
+The Repostory, which you are seeing right now contains a simple print diamond code using "*".